group of diverse students hanging out at gleeson plaza

 Sociology, BA

 Concentrate on education, criminology, globalization, or diversity.
 Learn to write with power, speak with force, and pursue justice in education, criminology, politics, community development, nonprofits, law, or business.
+If you choose, you may graduate in three years by completing 16 credits for three consecutive fall and spring semesters, plus two summer terms.

 Learn by Doing

-Take tours in the Bay Area and even abroad to gain new perspectives on social problems.
-One of the most popular is the criminology class’s tour of San Quentin State Prison.
-You can speak with incarcerated people about life in prison, an experience that helps dispel stereotypes and humanize those behind bars.
-Another highlight is an annual trip to explore the culture of hip hop as part of the Esther Madriz Diversity Scholars course.
-Past destinations include Cuba, New York City, and Marseille.
+Take tours in the Bay Area to gain new perspectives on social problems.
+One of the most popular is the criminology class’s tour of San Quentin State Prison, where you can speak with incarcerated people about life in prison — an experience that helps dispel stereotypes and humanize those behind bars.
+You may also intern with local nonprofits that serve immigrants, veterans, at-risk youth, seniors, the LGBTQ community, incarcerated individuals, and other populations in need.

 Jacqueline Ornelas